david-mcafee/ds-ssr/README.md

-# ds-ssr
-SSR with Amplify DataStore
+# SSR with Amplify DataStore and Next.js